sonali123123/Multilingual_ChatBot/README.md

 6. The response is translated back to the user's language if needed.
 7. The final response is sent back to the user.

-## Configuration

-The chatbot can be configured using the `.env` file.
-Key configuration options include:

-- `SUPPORTED_LANGUAGES`: List of ISO 639-1 language codes
-- `DEFAULT_LANGUAGE`: Default language for the chatbot
-- `TRANSLATION_API_KEY`: API key for the translation service
-- `DATABASE_URL`: Connection string for the database
-- `LOG_LEVEL`: Logging level (e.g., DEBUG, INFO, WARNING)

-## API Reference

-The chatbot exposes the following API endpoints:

-- `POST /api/chat`: Send a message to the chatbot
-  - Request body: `{"message": "Hello", "language": "en"}`
-  - Response: `{"response": "Hi there!
-How can I help you today?"}`

-- `GET /api/languages`: Get list of supported languages
-  - Response: `{"languages": ["en", "es", "fr", "de", ...]}`

-For detailed API documentation, refer to the `API.md` file.

 ## Contributing